-I can’t help with much of this but I do have a way to get more out of your ground beef!
-I came across this trick a few years ago and was intrigued.
+I came across this method a few years ago and was intrigued.
 It’s called “The Blend (TM)”.

-What is The Blend
+What is The Blend ?

 The Blend is a mixture of finely chopped mushrooms mixed with ground beef.
 It adds extra bulk to your ground beef, stretching it so you get just a bit more out of it.